Cohesion and Coupling

 What is Coupling?

-The degree of which depends on their interface complexity, which is determined by the types of parameters that are interchanged while invoking the functions of the module. if the connection between components is strong, we speak about strongly coupled modules; when the connection is weak, we speak about the loosely coupled module.
+If the connection between components is strong, we speak about strongly coupled modules; when the connection is weak, we speak about the loosely coupled modules.

 Source: JavaPoint